 Honorary Membership may be conferred on the recommendation, in writing, of at least two Full Members, the approval of a majority vote of the Board of Directors, and a majority vote of Full Members attending the National Convention.
 Honorary Membership shall carry none of the obligations of the organization, but shall entitle the holder to all the privileges except those of holding office.
 Honorary Members must subscribe to the purpose, goals and ideals of VFP.
 Eligibility for Honorary Membership shall be determined by additional rules and regulations adopted by the Board of Directors.

 Membership may not be denied because of race, gender, sexual orientation, religion, national origin or any other discriminatory practice.

 Section 5.
 Restrict or expel from membership

-The Board of Directors has the authority to restrict or expel from membership a person when, in their judgment, admission would be inconsistent with the purposes, principles, objectives or goals and ideals of VFP.
-The Board of Directors shall state their reasons for any action under this Section to the Annual Convention.
-Any action under this section may be appealed to the national Convention.
+The Board of Directors has the authority to deny or expel from membership a person when, in its judgment, admission or continued membership would be inconsistent with the purposes, principles, objectives or goals and ideals of VFP.
+The Board of Directors shall inform the membership at the Annual Convention of its reasons for taking any action under this Section.
+Any action under this Section may be appealed to the membership at the Annual Convention.

 Section 6.
 Establish procedures

 The Board of Directors shall establish and publish criteria for misconduct and establish procedures for investigating and hearing claims of misconduct.